- Type of Publication: Guideline

-The insurer’s ORSA and its strategic and business plans should support Senior Management and the Board in establishing capital management policies and procedures that include, among other things :
+The insurer's ORSA and its strategic and business plans should support the insurer in establishing and maintaining capital management policies and procedures that include, among other things:

 - Clearly defined roles and responsibilities with respect to the design and execution of relevant policies and procedures;

 - A policy that states capital adequacy goals relative to risk, taking into account the insurer's strategic focus and business plan, and that sets its Internal Targets;